How did you become a NASA citizen scientist?

 Between studies at the university, I assisted with the Higgs Hunters (ATLAS-CERN) project because my research focus involved high-energy cosmic ray particle emissions.
 However, I soon added Gravity Spy (LIGO) and Supernova Hunters (TNS-IAU) to my list of interests.
 Out of all these, I began working on Disk Detective in 2014 and worked mainly with that project from then on.
 It used astronomical resources and databases that were much like the ones I used in my astronomy hobby growing up.
 The Disk Detective team was also the most engaging of any project I participated in, and it incited me to want to do more with them.
 I was also asked to help with certain physics problems involving several disk candidates.

-One thing I really appreciate in volunteering for NASA is that they have never pressured me to do more than I've been capable of.
+One thing I really appreciate in volunteering for NASA is that I've never felt pressured to do more than I've been capable of.
 However, that's what's so great in having such a fantastic team to work with!
 Everyone has extraordinary talents and contributes in different ways to make our project reach its goal in the end.
 Whoever contributes in whatever way isn't as important as the discoveries made by the team and that are shared with the rest of the scientific community.

 What do you do when you’re not doing science with NASA?
 Tell us about your job and your hobbies!